|

 Allow Extra Time to Complete Work

-assignment.
+It's a good idea to allow the child with language processing difficulties extra time to complete a set work assignment.
 Often, because of distractions or slow hand writing or problems in decoding text,

-they just struggle to get set work finished.
+children with language difficulties tend to struggle to get set work finished.

-Don't fuss too much if the child can't finish their
+Don't fuss too much if the child can't finish their work in a timely manner.

 Diary or Whiteboard Routine